Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 Check your emails and follow the prompts to activate both the accounts.
 One will be the Provider (SnowBank) and one will be the Consumer (Zamboni).

 <!-- ------------------------ -->
-## Provider Account (Snowbank) - Set Up
+## Provider Account (SnowBank) - Set Up
 Duration: 20

 In this part of the lab we'll set up our Provider Snowflake account, create database structures to house our data, create a Virtual Warehouse to use for data loading and finally load our credit card default prediction data into our tables.

 In our scenario, this step represents SnowBank loading data from their source systems in to Snowflake, and creating datasets that will be shared with an external partner (Zamboni) which has been tasked with creating a machine learning model to predict defaults on new data.
-The default_prediction_table_train dataset would be sent for the partner to train and test the model, and the default_prediction_table_unscored would be new data sent to the partner to be scored and returned.
-We will create a third stage for illustrative purposes that will simulate newly arriving data, and how the processis automated.
+The cc_default_training_data dataset would be sent for the partner to train and test the model, and the cc_default_unscored_data would be new data sent to the partner to be scored and returned.
+We will create a third stage for illustrative purposes that will simulate newly arriving data, and how the process is automated.
 We will come back to this in a later step.

 ### Initial Set Up